overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 ## @Query

 This annotation applies on methods for classes tagged with the `@Provider` annotation.
 It indicates that on this class a method will resolve a Query field.
-The resulting field is added to the main Mutation type (define in configuration at key `overblog_graphql.definitions.schema.query`).
+By default, the resulting field is added to the root Query type (define in configuration at key `overblog_graphql.definitions.schema.query`).
 The class exposing the querie(s) must have a corresponding service with his className.

 Optional attributes:

--   **targetType** : The GraphQL type to attach the field to (by default, it'll be the Root query).
+-   **targetType** : The GraphQL type to attach the field to (by default, it'll be the root Query type).

 Example: